NOVE’s commitments to privacy and data protection

-At NOVE, we take the privacy and the protection of the personal data very seriously.
+At NOVE, we take privacy and the protection of personal data seriously and make transparency our priority.

-We are therefore committed to protecting the fundamental right to privacy and data protection in every step of our actions.
-At NOVE, transparency is our priority.
-We aim to protect any personal data we hold and to manage personal data in a responsible and transparent way.
+We are therefore committed to protecting the fundamental right to privacy and data protection in every step of our actions and to manage personal data in a responsible and transparent way.

 Who controls the processing of personal data?